By Cloudbeds

 2. Guest experience automation

-Powering improvements to the guest experience are tools that enhance guest engagement and self-service, like automated email confirmations and pre-arrival messages, upsell tools, and mobile check-in applications.
-With a guest engagement tool, hoteliers and hosts can send and reply to guests’ messages using the guest’s preferred mode of communication, including SMS, Whatsapp, Messenger, WeChat, and more.
-Hoteliers can also automate certain types of guest messaging, such as answering frequently asked questions in real-time using auto-replies and chatbots.
+With guest engagement technology, hoteliers can send and reply to guests’ messages using the guest’s preferred mode of communication, including SMS, Whatsapp, Messenger, WeChat, and more.
+Hoteliers can also automate certain types of messaging, such as answering frequently asked questions in real-time using auto-replies and chatbots.
 After the stay, automated email requests for a survey or online review can help generate valuable feedback.

 3. Guestroom automation

-While we’re probably a long way off before robots can clean hotel rooms as well as a human can, today, a variety of automation solutions are enhancing the guestroom experience.
+While we’re probably a long way off before robots can clean hotel rooms as well as humans can, today, a variety of automation solutions are enhancing the guestroom experience.
 For example, hoteliers and hosts can cut energy costs by using energy efficiency solutions that allow you to control HVAC appliances, like air conditioning, via a mobile app.
 There are also automation tools that provide mobile concierge services to facilitate the fulfillment of guest requests.

 4. Hotel marketing automation